TheMdTF/mdtf-public/rally5/matching-system/go-example/README.md

-# Sample Biometric Technology Rally II Matching System
+# Sample Biometric Technology Rally V Matching System

 ## Overview
 This folder contains a simple application, written in [The Go Programming Language](https://golang.org/).
 This application implements the [Rally Matching System API](https://github.com/TheMdTF/mdtf-public/blob/master/api/rally5-matching-system/README.md).
 Creating an application that implements this API is required for matching system providers to participate in the [2022 Biometric Technology Rally](https://mdtf.org/Rally2022).
 Finished applications should be packaged and saved using [Docker](https://www.docker.com/).